applause/applause/readme.md

 Applause is not a web framework, a cross-compiler nor is it an interpreter.
 Instead, it uses a simple input language explicitily designed for data-driven mobile applications to produce human-readable source code in Objective-C, Java, C# or Python.

-Have a look at this [3-minutescreencast](http://vimeo.com/15018235) to see it in action.
+Have a look at this [short screencast](http://vimeo.com/15018235) to see it in action.

 ### Please Note